shwesinhtay111/React_Learning_Course/README.md

 Garbage - not usable in memory called garbage, not usable value having

 Garbage Collection - remove unusabel object in heap

+WeakMap and WeakSet - To avoid garbage collect instead of using map and set

+Weak Reference -key in WeakMap and WeakSet

+Size in dynamic variable - biggest size alocated 8 bytes

+Typed Array(Uint8Array,Int32Array,etc.) - size in dynamic variable to adjust memory and cpu -Optimizing

+Buffer - can use typed array and use same memory location

 --------------------------------------------------------------------------------------